tribe-health/hockeypuck/configuration.md

 where _peername_ is a unique logical name given to each peer (it doesn't have to relate to the hostnames or anything).

-For each peer, define the `httpAddr` and `reconAddr`.
-Note that these are _usually_ the same host, but they might differ, especially if the peer reverse-proxies their HKP service.
+Each peer must declare a `httpAddr` and `reconAddr`.
+These are _usually_ the same host, but they might differ, especially if the HKP service is reverse-proxied.

 #### Protocol and network options